lldzlldz/nnUNet/readme.md

 ## Example
 Here is an example using Windows.
+This does not include the data conversion step that should be done before these commands.
+Also, `nnUNetv2_plan_and_preprocess` can be removed for subsequent trainings if it is not required.

 ```bash
 @echo off